lvillasen/Spectrogram/README.md

 - We use the Web Audio API (https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API)

-- The colormap function is taken from https://github.com/timothygebhard/js-colormaps
+- The colormaps were taken from https://github.com/timothygebhard/js-colormaps

 - It uses the custom FFT function from https://github.com/lvillasen/FFT.js